Andre601/mkdocs-materialx/docs/alternatives.md

 # Alternatives

 There are tons of static site generators and themes out there and choosing the right one for your tech stack is a tough decision.
-If you're unsure if Material for MkDocs is the right solution for you, this section should help you evaluate alternative solutions.
+If you're unsure if MaterialX for MkDocs is the right solution for you, this section should help you evaluate alternative solutions.